-Over the past fifteen years, Project REBUILD has been responsible for the creation or renovation of over 100 units of housing in our community.
+Over the past twenty years, Project REBUILD has been responsible for the creation or renovation of over 100 units of housing in our community.
 YouthBuild participants are involved in construction training utilizing the classroom, training platforms, and worksites throughout Stark County.
 Through the worksites, young people are creating housing for low to moderate income families in their communities.
 Project REBUILD uses the PACT Curriculum with a focus on carpentry.
 Successful demonstration of competencies learned result in the attainment of an industry recognized credential.

 - Leadership Development

 One of our program goals is that our students become a leader in their lives, in their families, and in their communities.
 We work to teach them to take responsibility for themselves and their actions.
 We also work to show them how they can have a positive impact on their community through providing service and getting involved.
 Participants spend at least two days per month working with community partners and providing a service whether that be cleaning up the neighborhood or serving a hot meal to those in need.

 As we plan for future success for our students, we understand that many times it’s not the lack of knowledge and training that lead to difficulty in the workplace – it’s the challenges and obstacles they’re facing in their personal lives.
 These challenges may include reliable transportation, childcare, substance abuse or mental health issues.
 Our program works to help participants identify and create strategies to help alleviate or remove those barriers to success.